LowLevelCodingCH/xk6/xk6_backup/README.md

 ### Dependencies
 #### I will try to make this work with 64-BIT so you don't have to install all this, though I think it already is.
-For dear Debian users, use the script: [Setup Debian](https://github.com/mell-o-tron/MellOs/blob/main/A_Setup/setup-gcc-debian.sh)
-For the Arch users, use the script:    [Setup Arch](https://github.com/mell-o-tron/MellOs/blob/main/A_Setup/setup-gcc-arch.sh)
-For NixOS users, add this to `/etc/nixos/configuration.nix`:
+For Debian users, get your Apateu (APT) to install "grub" and "gcc" For us Arch users aswell, install "grub gcc mtools" (mtools is important for grub)" For NixOS users, add this to `/etc/nixos/configuration.nix`:
 (Sound wont work because of qemu.
 Maybe updating or something works)
 ```